 Personal injury law is designed to compensate people who have been hurt by other parties’ negligence or wrongdoing.
 It’s a large scope of law that encompasses many situations — from a car accident, slipping and falling, or medical malpractice to something else like a product liability matter.
 If you’re hurt, you have a right to recover for your medical bills, lost wages, and pain and suffering.

-Filing a personal injury lawsuit can be a complicated process involving the compilation of evidence, negotiations with insurance companies, and even going to court.
+Filing a personal injury lawsuit in Columbia, SC can be a complicated process involving the compilation of evidence, negotiations with insurance companies, and even going to court.
 Having a general familiarity with the concepts of personal injury law will help you understand your rights and fight for the compensation you deserve.

 Taking prompt action following a personal injury is important for a variety of reasons.
 First, South Carolina law establishes a statute of limitations, usually three years from the date of harm, within which you must submit a claim.
 Failure to act within this timeframe may result in the loss of your right to seek compensation.